 What to bring to Croatia: A packing list for vacation in Croatia

-The choice of luggage depends a lot on a type of traveler you are, and also on type of activities you are planning to do.
+The choice of luggage depends a lot on the type of traveler you are, and also on the type of activities you are planning to do.

-I've arrived to Croatia fifteen years ago with a load of 135 kg, including a container of frozen pea soup that I made a day before at my Canadian home.
+I've arrived in Croatia fifteen years ago with a load of 135 kg, including a container of frozen pea soup that I made a day before at my Canadian home.
 This is not how anybody should travel.
 But considering that I was permanently moving to Croatia, I think I traveled pretty light.
 Back then I traveled with a wheeled suitcase.
 It was a hard-side Samsonite suitcase.
 This kind of suitcase is resistant yet light-weighted and has spinner wheels and a safety lock.
 If you like to maximize your luggage space when traveling, definitely consider buying one of Samsonite wheeled suitcases.

 We currently travel with carry-on luggage.
 While its volume is limited, and we need to carefully plan what we’ll bring with us, we still find that in terms of comfortable travel, there isn’t a better luggage option.
 We’ve got America Tourister Moonlight (ours is bright yellow!) and the LEVEL8 Elegance carry-on (ours is olive green!).
 Both carry-ons are amazing.
 We like LEVEL8’s suitcase a little bit more.

 We avoid traveling with a backpack, although for a long time it was the only luggage choice we would consider.
 We’ve got too comfortable (or too old) meanwhile.
 If you like traveling with a backpack, check out High Sierra Tech Series backpacks.

 A day pack is very handy to have when traveling.
 Your camera, wallet, a bottle of water (I don't even know how we lived without bottled water before), a snack, everything you might need for a day will fit in.
 Outlander's day-pack is very good and it folds into a small pouch that doesn't take much space in your suitcase.
 It also comes in different colors.
 For me, this is a perfect day pack for people on the go.
 Check here more information and the latest prices.